interplaynetary/free-association/DPI.md

 Partners: Which other coalition members you recognize and coordinate with

 Coalition Benefits Across All Tiers:
-Shared Infrastructure: Active members access the proven DPI platform; all members learn from its development Network Effects: The more organizations participate, the more coordination opportunities emerge Peer Learning: Regular convenings to share insights, challenges, and best practices Collective Legitimacy: Being part of a recognized coalition strengthening the case for systems change
+Shared Infrastructure: Active members access the proven DPI protocol; all members learn from its development Network Effects: The more organizations participate, the more coordination opportunities emerge Peer Learning: Regular convenings to share insights, challenges, and best practices Collective Legitimacy: Being part of a recognized coalition strengthening the case for systems change